lawgeenoo/TimeTracker/README.md

 #Usage
 Create object whenever the counter should start.
-Counting stops and data is stored whenever the object goes out of scope or is called explicitly.
+Counting stops and data is stored whenever the object goes out of scope or the destructor is called explicitly.

 #Future plans
 add -make library.